 - Learning to build community

-For each of these topics I'll reach out to a friend (maybe two) and we'll share our journey and recommended next steps for you as well.
+For each of these topics I'll lean on the advice of a friend (maybe two) and share some recommended next steps for you as well.

 Did I miss something?
 If you're here for this series and want to know more about a different topic, comment below.